ydb-platform/ydb/ydb/docs/en/core/concepts/_includes/index/how_it_works.md

 * [Row-oriented tables](../../datamodel/table.md#row-tables) are designed for OLTP workloads.
 * [Column-oriented tables](../../datamodel/table.md#column-tables) are designed for OLAP workloads.

-Logically, from the user's perspective, both types of tables look the same.
-The main difference between row-oriented tables and column-oriented tables is in how the data is physically stored.
+Logically, from the user’s perspective, both types of tables look the same.
+The main difference between row-oriented and column-oriented tables lies in how the data is physically stored.
 In row-oriented tables, the values of all columns in each row are stored together.
-In contrast, in column-oriented tables, each column is stored separately, meaning cells related to different rows are stored next to each other.
+In contrast, in column-oriented tables, each column is stored separately, meaning that cells from different rows are stored next to each other within the same column.

-Regardless of type, each table must have a primary key.
-Column tables can only use `NOT NULL` columns as primary keys.
+Regardless of the type, each table must have a primary key.
+Column-oriented tables can only have `NOT NULL` columns in primary keys.
 Table data is physically sorted by the primary key.

 Partitioning works differently in row and column tables: